 The world’s richest tattoo artist is Scott Campbell, who charges $1,000 for the first hour and only works on the weekends.

 In 2005, Kimberly Smith tattooed “GoldenPalace.com” on her forehead to pay for her son’s tuition, making her the first person to have a tattoo for advertisement.

 Musician Tommy Lee set a Guinness World Record when he became the first man to be tattooed mid-air (on a plane) in 2007.

 Tattooing is illegal in three countries: Iran, Turkey, and the United Arab Emirates.

 The record for the longest tattoo session is 56 hours and 30 minutes.
 The artist, Krzysztof Barnas, finished 11 tattoos, and he was only allowed 5 minutes after every hour to rest.

 It only takes 3 days for inner lip tattoos to heal due to the rapid regeneration of the cells.
 Because of this, they will also fade and disappear in 1-5 years.

 23% of people regret their tattoos, with the biggest regret being a tattooed name.

-When starting an apprenticeship, aspiring tattoo artist usually practice on fruit.
+When starting an apprenticeship, aspiring tattoo artists usually practice on fruit.
 Grapefruit, oranges, and lemons are the closest texture to human skin.

-Tattoo numbing cream helps with pain, however it may disturb the inking process on the skin and affect the visual result of the design because it can make the skin swell and deform.
+Tattoo numbing cream helps with pain; however, it may disturb the inking process on the skin and affect the design’s visual result because it can make the skin swell and deform.